HumanCellAtlas/dcp-monitoring/terraform/modules/env-health-checks/README.md

-# Health Checks & Alerts
+# Health Checks

-This module generates health checks and alerts for DCP component applications in a given deployment environment.
+This module generates health checks for DCP component applications in a given deployment environment.

 It outputs health check IDs that can be used in visualizations of DCP health status.

-Currently, alerts are sent to an SQS queue for [propagating alerts to slack](https://github.com/HumanCellAtlas/logs/tree/master/apps/cwl_to_slack).

 <!-- START -->